-Beverley & District Motor Club Ltd. will promote Clubsport 12 Car Navigational Rallies on the dates specified on the Championship Webpage.
+Beverley & District Motor Club Ltd. will promote Clubmans permit 12 Car Navigational Rallies on the dates specified on the Championship Webpage.

-The events will be held under the general regulations of the MSA (incorporating the provisions of the International Sporting code of the FISA), the club's 12 Car Championship Regulations, these supplementary regulations and any written instructions the promoting club may issue for the event.
+The events will be held under the general regulations of Motorsport UK (incorporating the provisions of the International Sporting code of the FISA), the club's 12 Car Championship Regulations, these supplementary regulations and any written instructions the promoting club may issue for the event.

 The event is open to fully elected members of the promoting club and to all members of North Humberside Motor Club, Buccaneer Motor Sports Club, Malton Motor Club, York Motor Club, Lindholme Motor Sports Club, Border Motor Club, Selby Motor Club and Grimsby Motor Club.